JT-427/TyphoonHolidayChatBot/README.md

 # Typhoon Holiday Information Scraper and Chatbot

 This project is a Python-based application that scrapes typhoon holiday information from the [DGPA website](https://www.dgpa.gov.tw/typh/daily/nds.html) and interacts with users through a chatbot interface.
+The project also includes tests for key functionalities using `pytest`.

 ## Features